behan101/Threat-Hunt-Port-of-Entry/README.md

 ---

-### 🚩 Flag 6: defense EVASION - Temporary Folder Exclusion
+### 🚩 Flag 6: DEFENSE EVASION - Temporary Folder Exclusion

 **Objective:**
 Attackers add folder path exclusions to Windows Defender to prevent scanning of directories used for downloading and executing malicious tools.
 These exclusions allow malware to run undetected.
 What temporary folder path was excluded from Windows Defender